Johnny-droid/Bliss-Internship/README.md

 During the internship, the main project we created was a website called Bliss Economics.

 The video can be seen [here](https://www.youtube.com/watch?v=Fn85qb8v02U&ab_channel=Jo%C3%A3oAlves).

+For more information you can also check the project report.

 ## Bliss Economics